-CHM 00500 - CHEMISTRY FOR NUTRITIONAL SCIENCES (5 crs.
-7 hrs. = 3 hrs. lecture, 1 hr. recitation, 3 hrs. lab)
+CHM 00500 - CHEMISTRY FOR THE NUTRITIONAL SCIENCES (5 crs.
+7 hrs)

-Description: Principles of chemistry with applications to biological systems and processes.
-Metric system, physical and chemical properties of matter, chemical nomenclature, symbolism, atomic and molecular structure, nuclear processes, basics of chemical bonding and reactions, stoichiometry, properties of the states of matter, solids, liquids and gasses, chemistry of solutions, colloids, acids and bases and the basic structure and nomenclature of organic molecules will be introduced so students can proceed to organic chemistry in health-related fields.

-Prerequisites: Department permission and passing scores on CUNY Math Skills Exam and CUNY ACT in Reading and Writing.
-May be taken by any student.
+Principles of general chemistry with applications to biological systems and processes.
+Intended for students who wish to pursue a career in nutrition or other health-related fields.
+Not open to students who have completed CHM 01100.
+Utilization of the metric system, conversions, physical and chemical properties of matter, chemical nomenclature, symbolism, atomic and molecular structure, nuclear processes, the basics of chemical bonding and reactions, stoichiometry, and the properties of the states of matter, solids, liquids and gases.
+Students will also be introduced to the chemistry of solutions and colloids, acids and bases, which are integral in nutritional processes.
+Students will be able to proceed on to organic chemistry courses in health related fields.
+Prerequisites: Permission of the Department and passing scores on CUNY/ACT in Reading and Writing and the COMPASS Math Skills Test.